This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Punishing the Texas judge

 This cyber-stalker does not tolerate judges who rule against her.
 Even the highly-respected judge who presided over the Texas trial did not escape her rage.
 Not content with attacking Judge Brigham on the internet, Mary Cummins publicly posted a six-page rambling complaint that she said she filed against him with the Texas State Commission on Judicial Conduct almost a year after the trial.
-Her complaint was nothing more than another one of her sociopathic rants, full of lies intended to ruin the judge.
-Needless to say, after investigating her frivolous complaint, the Commission promptly dismissed it.
+Cummins' complaint was nothing more than another one of her sociopathic rants, full of lies intended to ruin the judge.
+Needless to say, after investigating her frivolous complaint, the Judicial Commission promptly dismissed it.
 As usual, this prompted the cyber-stalker to ramp up her vicious smear campaign against the judge to punish him for ruling against her.
-In addition to publishing new information and commentary about Judge Brigham's marriage and divorce, her latest blogs blather about him "cheating in court," "committing fraud upon the court," etc. It should be noted that Judge Brigham has served as an FBI agent, county judge, district judge, and court of appeals justice and has received numerous prestigious awards recognizing his integrity, knowledge of the law and distinguished service as a jurist.
+In addition to publishing new information and commentary about Judge Brigham's marriage and divorce, Mary Cummins' latest blogs blather about him "cheating in court," "committing fraud upon the court," etc. It should be noted that Judge Brigham has served as an FBI agent, county judge, district judge, and court of appeals justice and has received numerous prestigious awards recognizing his integrity, knowledge of the law and distinguished service as a jurist.

-Punishing the California judge
+Punishing California Judge Goodson

 Frivolous lawsuits in federal court

 This unemployed cyber-stalker is extremely litigious and quickly started filing frivolous lawsuits against Amanda Lollar to get revenge.
-Of course no lawyer is representing her in these personal vendettas but, because she has been involved in over 20 lawsuits around the U.S. and has been sued at least four times for defamation, she is savvy enough to act as her own lawyer.
+Of course no lawyer will represent Mary Cummins in these personal vendettas but, because she has been involved in over 20 lawsuits around the U.S. and has been sued at least four times for defamation, she is savvy enough to act as her own lawyer.
 In fact, Mary Cummins boasts (falsely) on her blog, “I always represent myself and I always win.”
 She filed a federal lawsuit in California against Amanda Lollar and three of Cummins' perceived enemies from many years ago along with ten anonymous "John Does," alleging defamation and various idiotic legal theories she most likely found by doing a Google search.
 Incredibly, she even sued an IT expert who had testified against her at trial, claiming he "defamed" her and "inflicted emotional distress" on her.
 (His trial testimony actually was very compelling and probably did cause her some distress.)
-As usual her retaliation lawsuit against this expert witness was quickly thrown out by the judge.
+As usual, her retaliation lawsuit against this expert witness was quickly thrown out by the judge.
 And although Mary Cummins also tried desperately to convince the judge that her lawsuit against Amanda Lollar and the other victims she had sued was not frivolous her entire lawsuit was summarily thrown out of court.
 She tried to appeal the judge's ruling but the Court of Appeals dismissed her frivolous appeal.

 Because her harassment lawsuit against Amanda was a loser, Mary Cummins decided to file a second retaliation lawsuit in California federal court against Amanda Lollar.
 In this second case she added 15 new defendants--some of whom were on Bat World's board of directors and others no one has ever heard of--claiming that she had been wronged in various ways while she was at Bat World.
 One of her sillier allegations was that she had bumped her head while trying to climb through a window at Bat World almost two years earlier and it was somehow the fault of these 15 people who were not even in the same city when it supposedly happened.
 After ruling that Mary Cummins had acted in “bad faith” the judge threw out all of her nonsensical allegations in this second frivolous lawsuit and then transferred her bump-on-the-head claim to a Texas court.
 Mary Cummins of Animal Advocates is demanding $500,000 in her head-bump lawsuit for her supposed “injuries.”
 The Texas judge, on his own and without being asked, promptly dismissed 13 of her victims from the lawsuit.
 Fortunately, her head-bump claim against Amanda and two others is going to be dismissed by summary judgment so that the court's time will not be wasted on a trial.